 Any owner refusing to obey any order of the board or the director pursuant to this chapter may be compelled to obey and comply with such provisions by injunction or other appropriate remedy obtained in a court proceeding.
 Such proceeding shall be instituted by the board or in the case of an emergency, by the director in the court which granted approval to the owner to impound waters or, if such approval has not been granted, the proceeding shall be instituted in any appropriate court.
-The provisions of this chapter may be enforced by the Board, the Director, or both Enforcement of the provisions of this chapter in any manner consistent shall be in accordance with the provisions of the Dam Safety Act (§ 10.1-604 et seq. of the Code of Virginia).
+The provisions of this chapter may be enforced by the Board, the Director, or both in any manner consistent with the provisions of the Dam Safety Act (§ 10.1-604 et seq. of the Code of Virginia).

 4VAC50-20-210.
-Consulting committee boards.
+Consulting boards committee.